Honduras national football team

-The Honduras national football team (Selección de fútbol de Honduras) represents Honduras in men's international football.
-The team is governed by the Federación de Fútbol de Honduras (Federation of Football of Honduras).
+The Honduras national football team (Selección de fútbol de Honduras) represents Honduras in men's international football, which is governed by the Federación de Fútbol de Honduras (Federation of Football of Honduras) founded in 1935.

-It has been an affiliate member of FIFA since 1951 and a founding member of CONCACAF since 1961.
-From 1938 to 1961, it was an affiliate member of CCCF, the former governing body of football in Central America and Caribbean and a predeccessor confederation of CONCACAF.
-From 1946 to 1961, it was also a member of PFC, the unified confederation of the Americas.
+It has been an affiliate member of FIFA since 1946 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate member of UNCAF in the Central American Zone.

+From 1938 to 1961, it was a member of CCCF, the former governing body of football in Central America and Caribbean and a predecessor confederation of CONCACAF, and also a member of PFC, the unified confederation of the Americas, from 1946 to 1961.

+Honduras has qualified for the FIFA World Cup three times (1982, 2010 and 2014).

-Honduras is one of three national teams from the Central American zone to have won CONCACAF's premier continental competition, winning the CONCACAF Championship in 1981, it is also one of eight CONCACAF national teams to have participated in the Copa América, finishing third place in 2001 in its first appearance.
-Regionally, it also won 4 Copa Centroamericana titles (organized by UNCAF).
+Honduras has participated twenty-three times in CONCACAF's premier continental competition, it is one of three Central American teams to have won the competition, winning the CONCACAF Championship in 1981 as hosts.
+The team's best performance under the CONCACAF Gold Cup format was finishing as runners-up in 1991.
+It has participated four times in League A of the CONCACAF Nations League, finishing in third place in the 2021 Finals.

-Honduras has qualified for the FIFA World Cup three times (1982, 2010, and 2014), never advanced beyond the group stage.
+It has also participated once in the Copa América, finishing in third place in 2001.

+Regionally, the team won 4 Copa Centroamericana titles and also finished as runners-up in the CCCF Championship in 1953.